 The Coca-Cola Company only buys refrigeration equipment with HFC-free insulation.
 In 2014 we installed our one millionth HFC-free cooler worldwide - and we're also making progress towards our goal to transition to equipment that uses HFC-free refrigerant fluids in all new purchases by 2015.
 This was originally a company commitment made in 2009 by The Coca‑Cola Company Chairman & CEO Muhtar Kent with the support of Greenpeace International.
 A similar goal was then adopted by the Consumer Goods Forum (a CEO-level organisation of 400 global consumer goods manufacturers and retailers) in 2010 in an even broader initiative to phase out the use of refrigerant gases with high global warming potential.

 Disposing of our old equipment

-We have programmes in place to dispose of refrigeration equipment responsibly.
+The Coca-Cola Company has programmes in place to dispose of refrigeration equipment responsibly.
 This prevents refrigerant gases such as HFCs (hydrofluorocarbons) - which are potent greenhouse gases - from escaping into the atmosphere.

 Leading the way

-We have formed the Refrigerants, Naturally! partnership with the United Nations Environment Programme (UNEP), Greenpeace, Unilever and McDonald's.
+The Coca-Cola Company has formed the Refrigerants, Naturally! partnership with the United Nations Environment Programme (UNEP), Greenpeace, Unilever and McDonald's.
 Together we are working to encourage the refrigeration industry and our peer companies to help us do more in years to come.